 *REM is a scientific and objective evidence based way to fit hearing aids.
 It measures the response of the hearing aids inside of the ear canal to make sure that the appropriate prescriptive targets are reached.
 This provides optimum benefit from the hearing aids.
 The American Academy of Audiology recommends the use of REM as best practice measures and appropriate patient care.

 Many times, the wax build-up in the ear canal can have a direct impact on hearing aid performance.
 If the ear canal is completely blocked with ear wax, it can cause a sudden “whistling” sound in the hearing aid that is audible to other people, or it can clog up a hearing aid and cause it to malfunction.
-While insurance does not cover the cost of wax removal when performed by an audiologist, Dr. Greb does offer this service to her patients.
+While insurance does not cover the cost of wax removal when performed by an audiologist, we do offer this service to our patients.
 It is an out-of-pocket expense that cannot be submitted to insurance.
-She does gentle removal with the use of a curette, as well as irrigation if needed.
+We do gentle removal with the use of a curette, as well as irrigation if needed.